We were grateful to be invited to give the first keynote at the inaugural bioenergy track of the annual Asia Clean Energy Summit.

 And if this model resonates with you as a buyer, financier or agribusiness / cooperative, please do reach out to explore collaboration at pathbreakers@arukahcapital.com.

-We are grateful to have shared Arukah’s vision at the 6th World Congress on Agroforestry in Kigali, Rwanda — the first time the Congress was hosted in Africa.
-Our appreciation to HE Dr. Bernadette Arakwiye and Dr. Eliane Ubalijoro for the invitation and leadership in advancing high-integrity climate action from the Global South.
+We are grateful to have shared Arukah’s vision at the 6th World Congress on Agroforestry in Kigali, Rwanda—the first time this landmark event has been hosted on the African continent.
+Our deepest appreciation to HE Dr. Bernadette Arakwiye and Dr. Eliane Ubalijoro for the invitation and for their visionary leadership in advancing high-integrity climate action from the Global South.

-We look forward to building these friendships and partnerships — because big dreams are made real together. 🌍
+We look forward to building these friendships and partnerships across borders.
+Because ultimately, big dreams are only made real when we build them together. 🌍

 Organised by Puro.earth in partnership with the Carbon Business Council, the APAC CDR Summit 2025 brought together key voices shaping the future of carbon removal across the region.